Wilshire Boulevard: LA Metro Rail

-The construction of the future Purple Line extension along Wilshire Boulevard commenced in November 2014.
-The construction timeline would see the project from the existing Wilshire/Western station to the planned Wilshire/La Cienega station on the corner of Wilshire and La Cienega Boulevard, to be completed by 2023.
-The second phase got officially under way on February 23, 2018 from Wilshire/La Cienega to Century City Station.
-Phase three of the Purple Line extension, when fully completed, will extend to UCLA and Westwood/VA Hospital, and will follow Wilshire Boulevard for most of its route.
+The construction of the future D Line Extension along Wilshire Boulevard commenced in November 2014.
+The construction timeline would see the project from the existing Wilshire/Western station to the planned Wilshire/La Cienega station on the corner of Wilshire and La Cienega Boulevard, to be completed by 2025.
+The second phase got officially under way on February 23, 2018 from Wilshire/La Cienega to Century City Station, and it is expected to be completed in 2026.
+Phase 3 of the D Line extension, when fully completed, will extend to UCLA and Westwood/VA Hospital, and will follow Wilshire Boulevard for most of its route.
+That part will be completed in 2027 in time for the 2028 Summer Olympics held in Los Angeles, as the Westwood/UCLA station will serve multiple sporting venues.
 Phase four to downtown Santa Monica is still in the planning stages and has no funding.

 LA Metro bus routes

 Metro Local Line 20, Metro Rapid Line 720, and Santa Monica Transit Line 2 operate along Wilshire Boulevard.
 Due to the high ridership of line 720, 60 ft NABI & New Flyer articulated buses are used on this route, and bus lanes are in place along some segments of the line.

 The aging sections of Wilshire Boulevard in the city of Los Angeles are notorious for their giant potholes.